 - Keep about the same number of products in each category.

 For example, if we were creating a shoe store, this could be its structure:

-Of course, the fewer products you have, the easier it is to organize and manage your online store.
+Of course, the fewer products you have, the easier it is to organize and manage your store.
 Start small with a specialized niche and a limited number of products.
-Focusing your efforts in this way will allow you to be more efficient and attract more visibility than the big online stores.
+Focusing your efforts in this way will allow you to be more efficient and attract more visibility than the big online retailers.

-The tool will show you various templates that will serve as a guide when creating your online store.
+Once you have defined the structure of your shop, it is time to think about the design.
+Webnode will show you various templates that will serve as a guide when creating your online store.
 All the templates are customizable, so don’t worry if there isn’t one that meets the exact criteria you’re looking for.

-Do you like a template that’s not included in the Online store category?
+Do you like a template that’s not included in the Online Store category?
 No problem, you can add an e-shop feature to any of the templates.
 If you want, you can have a website with both a blog and an online shop.

-- Less is more: the simpler website the better.
+- Less is more: the simpler the website, the better.
 When there’s too much going on, it’s more difficult to focus on just one part of the page.
 It can overwhelm potential buyers and make them leave the store.
 Find the balance between providing the necessary information and keeping your store design clear and simple.

-- Text colour and typography: As far as text is concerned, functionality is more important than design.
+- Text color and typography: As far as text is concerned, functionality is more important than design.
 The font you choose should be easy to read and have optimal contrast against the background of the page.

-- Visual Aids: Use small clues to draw attention to calls to action, forms or purchase buttons.
+- Visual Aids: Use small clues to draw attention to calls to action, forms, or purchase buttons.
 Arrows and pictures of people looking or pointing to where you want your visitors to go work very well.

-Step 4: Content and Multimedia
+Content and Multimedia